 Q: Do I have to break in my walking shoes?

 A: No, and yes.
 Allow for some clarification: While walking shoes don’t technically require a “breaking in” period, it’s a good idea to wear them around the house or on shorter walks if you are planning to go out on a long excursion.
-This is just to make sure that you have the right fit, not really to break in the shoe.
+This is just to double check that you have the right fit, not really to break in the shoe.
 Take this time to make sure that your heel feels secure and that you have plenty of room in the toe box to wiggle your toes.
 This will ensure that you can go on a long, leisurely walk without having anything to worry about.

 Q: Can I wear orthotic insoles with my walking shoes?